John-Dunn/developer-program-2018/ERC20Faucet/README.md

 This is a modified version of OpenZeppelin's `MintableToken`.
 Requires the OpenZeppelin `StandardToken`, which is included via ethpm by running `truffle install`.
 Additionally, for migration to a testnet Infura is used which requires the `truffle-hdwallet-provider` per npm.

-Migration to rinkeby is done by running `truffle migrate --network rinkeby`.
+Migration to Rinkeby is done by running `truffle migrate --network rinkeby`.
 This requires an an Infura token and the mnemonic of the contract creator.
 This must be specified in `accounts.js` in the root directory of this repository and should look like this:

 ```javascript
 module.exports = {